-Vespidae: Vespinae (social wasps)
+Vespidae: Vespinae, Polistinae (social wasps)

-The folders here will give you a good feel for what the various species look like and the variation that exists within them (considerable in the case of D. media and D. saxonica).
+The folders here will give you a good feel for what the various species look like and the variation that exists within them (considerable in the case of Dolichovespula media and D. saxonica).
 In some instances, you will need to take and kill specimens if you want to identify them critically.

-The best identification key to the British species is Else (1994) Social Wasps in British Wildlife pp 304-311.
+The best identification key to the British Vespinae species is Else (1994) Social Wasps (British Wildlife, 1994, pp 304-311).